 Sonia G Caballero has developed a genuine pictorial language, bringing together diverse elements in her works.
 Her compositions include bright colors combined with precious metals such as GOLD, SILVER, SILVER, COPPER… which reveal a strong influence of Japanese artists such as Ogata Korin, Hokusai, Zeshin and European artists such as Klimt, among others.

 In her portraits she seeks perfection with the processing of photographic images.
 The most important characteristics are her high concentration of naturalism along with the care of details with 24K GOLD, PLATINUM and oil.

 Since 2014, she has extensive teaching experience in the subject of Art at the Montessori school in Yokohama (Japan), with children from 3 to 12 years old.
-This has led her to write her book JAPANESE ART and CULTURE to CHILDREN.
+This has led her to write her book 101 CREATIVITY PROJECTS.
 Vol. I.

 In 2017, she started working on a new Art and Jewelry project with Rose Gold, White Gold, Yellow Gold and Diamonds, giving rise to her own High Jewelry line, inspired by the DESIRE COLLECTION.

 Since 2018 she has been working on coral sculptures with PLATINUM, 24K GOLD and DIAMONDS in combination with oil colors, promoting marine reforestation projects committed to the environment.

 With more than 20 years living in Japan, she has self-taught herself the delicate Japanese art.